slashinfty/bracketeer/Admins.md

 As a server administrator, you can create, start, and end tournaments.
 Here are the commands and options available.

-**Note:** Tournaments run out of a single channel.
+**Note:** Tournaments operate in a single channel.
 You can only have one tournament per channel.

 ---